 - Target: Heterogeneous data, working object-oriented, agile development

-We told NoSQL database remove the concept of relationship to achieve better performance.
-In this kind of db this is not true.
+We are told that NoSQL database removes the concept of relationship to achieve better performance.
+In this kind of db, this is not true.
 Instead, these databases enforce the concept of relationship.

 Their goal is to define data by its relation with other data.
-This kind of database can be useful when most of data structure is designed to keep relationship with entities (i.e.. if you have a lot of tables when there are mostly foreign keys columns).
+This kind of database can be useful when most of the data structure is designed to keep relationship with entities (i.e., if you have a lot of tables when there are mostly foreign keys columns).